hbctraining/Intro-to-R-online-Catalyst/lessons/3B_Segment_3_Video_B.md

 ```

 The last line of the code is the value that will be returned by the function.
-It is not necessary that a function return anything, for example a function that makes a plot might not return anything, whereas a function that does a mathematical operation might return a number, or a list.
-The value that is returned, is being passed into the global environment.
-The important idea behind functions is that objects that are created within the function are local to the environment of the function – they don’t exist outside of the function.
+It is not necessary that a function return anything, for example a function that makes a plot might not return anything, whereas a function that does a mathematical operation might return a number, or a list of numbers.

 ```r
 name_of_function <- function(argument1, argument2, ...) {